British royal family: Public role

-Members of the royal family support the monarch in "state and national duties", while also carrying out charity work of their own.
-If the sovereign is indisposed, two counsellors of state are required to fulfil his/her role, with those eligible being restricted to the sovereign's spouse, and the first four people in the line of succession over the age of 21.
-In 2022 the then Earl of Wessex and the Princess Royal were added to the list by special legislation.
+Members of the royal family support the monarch in "state and national duties", while also carrying out charitable work of their own.
+If the sovereign is indisposed, two counsellors of state are required to fulfil the role, with eligibility restricted to the sovereign's spouse and the first four people in the line of succession over the age of 21.
+In 2022, the then Earl of Wessex and the Princess Royal were added to the list by special legislation.

-Each year the family "carries out over 2,000 official engagements throughout the UK and worldwide", entertaining 70,000 guests and answering 100,000 letters.
+Each year the family "carries out over 2,000 official engagements throughout the UK and worldwide", entertaining 70,000 guests and answering approximately 100,000 letters.
 Engagements include state funerals, national festivities, garden parties, receptions, and visits to the Armed Forces.
 Many members have served in the Armed Forces themselves, including the King's brothers and sons.
-Engagements are recorded in the Court Circular, a list of daily appointments and events attended by the royal family.
-Public appearances are often accompanied by walkabouts, where royals greet and converse with members of the public outside events.
-The start of this tradition is sometimes attributed to a trip Queen Elizabeth II made in 1970 to Australia and New Zealand.
-Queen Elizabeth The Queen Mother also interacted with crowds on a trip to Canada in 1939 and in 1940 during The Blitz in London.
+Engagements are recorded in the Court Circular, a daily list of appointments and events attended by the royal family.
+Public appearances are often accompanied by walkabouts, during which the royals greet and converse with members of the public outside events.
+The start of this tradition is sometimes attributed to a tour undertaken by Queen Elizabeth II in 1970 to Australia and New Zealand.
+Queen Elizabeth the Queen Mother also interacted with crowds during a visit to Canada in 1939 and in 1940 during the Blitz in London.

 Annual events attended by the royal family include the State Opening of Parliament, Trooping the Colour, and the National Service of Remembrance.
-According to historian Robert Lacey, Queen Elizabeth II once said that investitures of the honours recipients are the most important thing she does.
-Besides the King, Prince William and Princess Anne also perform investitures.
-Family members represent the monarch on official visits and tours to other countries as ambassadors to foster diplomatic relations.
+According to historian Robert Lacey, Queen Elizabeth II once said that investitures of honours recipients are the most important duty she performed.
+Besides the King, Prince William and Princess Anne also conduct investitures.
+Members of the royal family represent the monarch on official visits and tours to other countries as ambassadors to foster diplomatic relations.
 They have also attended Commonwealth meetings on the monarch's behalf.
-The royal family also participates in state visits on the advice of the Foreign and Commonwealth Office, which includes the welcoming of dignitaries and a formal banquet.
-Journalist James Forsyth has referred to the family as "soft power assets".
+The family participates in state visits on the advice of the Foreign and Commonwealth Office, which includes welcoming dignitaries and attending a formal banquet.
+Journalist James Forsyth has described the family as "soft power assets".